job-streamer/job-streamer-docs/src/content/console.md

 ~~~~~~

 # Management Console
-Management Console is front-end of the Control-bus.
+Management Console is a front-end of the Control-bus.
 It can execute APIs provided by Control-bus and display the results.
 So it does not have more functions than Control-bus.